 Explore Melbourne’s laneways, experience the city’s arts and culture scene, learn more about its Aboriginal culture, and cheer on the city’s sports teams.
 Prepare yourself for an adventure and discover the hidden gems the city has to offer.
 Now let’s dive into some of the fun things to do in Melbourne that’ll help you explore it like a local.

-Go on a boat ride across Yarra River
+Go on a Boat Ride across the Yarra River

-The best method for gaining exposure is to enjoy the thrills of Moomba, Australia’s largest free community festival, and Dragon Boat Festival, Australia’s most prestigious rowing event.
-You can take short river trips like Jumping Creek to Warrandyte, canoe or kayak your way through all or part of the Yarra, or simply have a picnic alongside its banks.
+You can also canoe or kayak your way through all or part of the Yarra, or simply have a picnic alongside its banks.